TaylorMouse/MaxScripts/README.md

 ## How to install

-- Download the folder content GriffonStudios and the GriffonsStudios_Tools.ms scripts.
+- Download the folder content GriffonStudios and the GriffonsStudios_StartUp.ms scripts.
 - Place them in the startup script folder of your 3D Stusio Max folder.

     Example: